 JPSS operational data products, training materials, tools, sample python scripts to read the data are accessible from NOAA Open Data Dissemination (NODD).

-VIIRS Global Annual Surface Type (AST) - 31 August 2024 - The new VIIRS Annual Surface Type 2023 product (AST-2023, spatial resolution: 1 km) based on 2023 whole year surface reflectance data is ready for users to download at STAR FTP sites.
+VIIRS Global Annual Surface Type (AST) - 31 August 2024 - The VIIRS Annual Surface Type 2023 product (AST-2023, spatial resolution: 1 km) based on 2023 whole year surface reflectance data is ready for users to download at STAR FTP sites.

 NetCDF version / Zip files: